sthomp/angular-slidenav.js/README.md

 angular-slidenav.js
 ===================

-A simple slideout nav that is an angularized version of the one found here: http://tympanus.net/Development/SidebarTransitions
+A simple slideout nav built for angularjs

 Demo
 ====